Yugoslavism: Yugoslavist campaign

 In 1953, Tito was convinced Yugoslav nations would merge.
 When SKJ ideologue Milovan Đilas pointed out that King Alexander had thought the same, Tito insisted that socialism made the difference.
-Between 1957 and 1966, the political conflict developed with factions allied with the foreign minister, Edvard Kardelj, (a Slovene) and the Yugoslav vice-president and Tito's likely successor Aleksandar Ranković (a Serb).
+Between 1957 and 1966, the political conflict developed with factions allied with the foreign minister, Edvard Kardelj (a Slovene), and the Yugoslav vice-president and Tito's likely successor, Aleksandar Ranković (a Serb).
 Ranković supported integral Yugoslavism, claiming that South Slavic unity stemmed from ethnic relatedness.
 Kardelj thought Yugoslav nations were bound primarily by the common interest of struggle against imperialism.

 In 1958, the SKJ became more centralised by revoking many powers given to its republican branches.
-The party programme published at the 7th Congress praised emerging Yugoslav consciousness and a series of articles was published advocating the creation of unified Yugoslav culture.
-This followed the introduction of the option of declaring one's ethnicity as Yugoslav in the 1953 census, and the régime-sponsored 1954 Novi Sad Agreement between cultural organisations Matica srpska and Matica hrvatska on the single Serbo-Croatian language.
+The party programme published at the 7th Congress praised emerging Yugoslav consciousness, and a series of articles was published advocating the creation of unified Yugoslav culture.
+This followed the introduction of the option of declaring one's ethnicity as Yugoslav in the 1953 census and the regime-sponsored 1954 Novi Sad Agreement between cultural organisations Matica srpska and Matica hrvatska on the single Serbo-Croatian language.
 The socialist Yugoslavism campaign sought to replace federalism with unitarism, but proponents of the socialist Yugoslavism stopped short of declaring an intention of nation-building.

-The regime promoted the notions of "socialist Yugoslav consciousness", and "Yugoslav socialist patriotism" as the feeling or awareness and love of the socialist self-management community as concepts unrelated to nationalism and ethnicity.
+The regime promoted the notions of "socialist Yugoslav consciousness" and "Yugoslav socialist patriotism" as the feeling or awareness and love of the socialist self-management community as concepts unrelated to nationalism and ethnicity.
 Yugoslav social patriotism was also claimed to support the values and traditions of ethnic groups living in Yugoslavia rather than aimed at creating a new Yugoslav nation.
 Tito endorsed the concept of "organic Yugoslavism" as a harmonious symbiosis of national specificities and affection for the Yugoslav federation as a community.

 The intra-SKJ debate over the future of the federation took place by proxy: Dobrica Ćosić represented pro-centralisation views he attributed to leading Serbian communist Jovan Veselinov and Tito.
 Slovene communist writer Dušan Pirjevec, backed by Slovene communist leader Boris Kraigher, championed the opposing argument. Ćosić claimed the pursuit of republican interests leads to the disintegration of Yugoslavia and threatens Serbs outside Serbia; Pirjevec accused Ćosić of unitarism, and Serbs generally, of expansionism.

 The Ćosić–Pirjevec debate mirrored interpretations of the Partisan-era "brotherhood and unity".
 The motto was used for wartime mobilisation largely in place of revolutionary slogans.
 After the war, the KPJ/SKJ used it to stress the party's role in establishing brotherhood and unity among nations of Yugoslavia, especially Serbs and Croats.
 However, it was generally interpreted by the Serbs as meaning the Yugoslav nations are true siblings, while Croats, Slovenes, and others largely interpreted the motto as implying the nations were friendly relatives living in unity.